maximmoi/PaymentSDK/PaymentSDK/PaymentSDK.docc/PaymentSDK.md

 ## Overview

 PaymentSDK is easy to use SDK, that allows you to make hasle free payments.
-It includes recipient validation, you can make payment with any amount in any currency.<br>
+It includes recipient validation, you can make payment up to 1 000 000 in any currency.<br>
 PaymentSDK contains example app to demonstrate SDK's functionality.

 ### Getting started